-The cost of care (48 percent), difficulty finding a dentist (39 percent) and transportation (39 percent) were also common barriers reported by administrators.
+Common barriers reported by administrators include the cost of care (48 percent), difficulty finding a dentist (39 percent), and transportation (39 percent).
 These external issues point to the current climate in Delaware that fails to promote oral health care as an essential component of comprehensive care.
 Only 30 percent of respondents reported no barriers to providing oral health care to residents.